How To Become A Successful Model In Nigeria

 So many times, when I ask wannabe models why they want to become a model, I get funny and cliché answers like “I have the right height for modelling”, “I have passion for modelling”, “I have always wanted to be a model since I was a kid”, “I want to be an international model who travels abroad”, “People tell me I look like a model and I should consider it”, to mention a few.
 This is the point where I think; “Ok, next person!”

-I am not a model myself and would never be one, but my acquired knowledge of the industry and experience in shooting people in front of the camera and teaching models how to pose got me into modelling.
+I am not a model myself, but my acquired knowledge of the industry and experience in shooting people in front of the camera, mentoring models and teaching models how to pose got me into modelling.
 You can’t claim that you want to be a successful Doctor without knowing the basics of medicine or healthcare.
 This is why I find it unacceptable when aspiring models don’t do their homework or can’t even use minimal modelling knowledge to make a case for themselves.

 Here is a comment I found online to a post on nigeriafinder.com which expresses my points above.